 In My Search For Practical Day-to-day Fake Ray Ban Sunglasses The Things That Have Consistently Bothered Me About Other Glasses Are:

 1. Real glass is heavy.
-I wear my sunglasses a lot and I move quite a bit.
+I wear my Fake Ray Ban Sunglasses a lot and I move quite a bit.
 Heavy lenses are both uncomfortable and prone to sling off your face if you move too fast.

 2. The grip is too tight.
 To counter the tendency of heavy glasses to fall off, many manufacturers make them squeeze your head like vice grips.

 3. No matter how careful you are, they will get scratched. $15 pairs, $150 pairs, $300 pairs they all succumb to scratched lenses in about the same amount of time in my experience.

 4. Many lenses are too dark.
 I move in and out of shade as well as in and out of buildings.
 I need to be protected from the sun but also be able to see relatively well in shaded conditions.
 Also, I find interactions with other humans are far more pleasant when they can see your eyes.

 These Fake Ray Ban Sunglasses Address All These Issues.

 1. Because the lenses are plastic, they are extremely light.
 When you’re wearing these sunglasses you will barely realize you have them on.

 2. The grip is very light but also very “positive”.
 I never feel like these are going to fly off.